vincenttaglia/RST-Element-Prototype/README.md

-# RST Element Prototype Workflow
+# Rails / Stimulus / Tailwind Element Prototype Workflow

 ## Introduction
 In my latest project I am using a combination of Rails, Stimulus JS, and Tailwind CSS.
 I decided I would rather not do all of the new element prototyping in my Rails development environment.